$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Results

 \subsection{Effects of constraints on hot NS configurations and $f$-mode oscillations}

-In PNS early evolution the nuclear matter inside the star is temporarily opaque to neutrinos and the star goes through different stages in which the core evolves from a low temperature (low entropy state) and gets heated up (high entropy) with a decrease in lepton fraction due to neutrino emission~\citep{Prakash_Bombaci_1997phys-rep,Pons_Reddy_1999apj,Thapa_Beznogov_2023prd}.
-To study the effects of nuclear and hypernuclear properties on hot NS configurations, we consider the two thermal configurations $NY(1, 0.4)$ and $NY(2,0.2)$ in $\nu$-trapped regime.
-The former state corresponds to a hot lepton rich configuration while the latter corresponds to a hotter core with deleptonized configuration. \\

-The posterior mass-radius relations for this two configurations are shown in Fig.~\ref{fig:NY_nu_mr_combined}.
-We can again see that the maximum mass supported by $NY(1,0.4)$ configurations are greater with the constraints considered.
-The posteriors of the lepton rich configuration support higher radii for intermediate mass configurations.
+We now vary all the nuclear and hypernuclear parameters to perform a full Bayesian study for the two thermal configurations: $NY(1, 0.4)$ and $NY(2,0.2)$ in $\nu$-trapped regime.
+The posterior mass-radius relations for these configurations are shown in Fig.~\ref{fig:NY_nu_mr_combined}.
+We can again see that the maximum mass supported by $NY(1,0.4)$ configurations are higher with the constraints considered.
+The posteriors of the lepton rich configuration support larger radii for intermediate mass configurations.
 Imposition of HIC constraints leads to EOSs becoming softer.
 We also show the posteriors of $f$-mode frequencies as a function of mass in Fig.~\ref{fig:NY_nu_fm_combined}.
-We use Cowling approximation to calculate $f$-mode oscillation frequencies.
+As in our previous work~\cite{Barman_Pradhan_2025prd}, we use Cowling approximation to calculate $f$-mode oscillation frequencies.
 We see that the posterior bands for the two configurations overlap for the high mass cases but they differ for intermediate mass cases. \\

 We now discuss the role of nuclear and hypernuclear parameters on the macroscopic properties and $f$-mode oscillations for the two representative thermal configurations.
 To understand the correlations, we show joint posterior distributions of some important nuclear properties with some macroscopic properties of the aforementioned hot PNS configurations.
 These joint distributions are found after imposing constraints from $\chi$EFT, Astro and HIC. \\